Background and activities

 - Post-Cinema: Theorizing 21st-Century Film (co-editor with Shane Denson, REFRAME, 2016)

-- American Mobilities: Geographies of Class, Race, and Gender in US Culture (Transcript, 2016)
+- American Mobilities: Geographies of Class, Race, and Gender in US Culture (Transcript-Columbia UP, 2016)

 - Extreme Weather and Global Media (co-editor with Diane Negra, Routledge, 2015)